 The old “hide and reveal” trick is ever popular.
 Instead of showing the whole logo at once (especially those that are essentially a name in a special typeface) a part of a letter - or whole letters - are revealed initially and then… da dah…surprise!
 It becomes the whole name.

-Logos that tell a story is another popular style.
-And why wouldn’t it be when designers like we have here at Lumeo can transform anything into anything?
+Logos that tell stories are also popular.
+And why wouldn’t they be when designers like we have here at Lumeo can transform anything into anything?
 We can literally tell your story (or at least a creative interpretation of it) in a 5-10 second logo animation.

 You just tell us a bit about what you do and how you do it, then step back and watch how your logo can be made to represent that.

 The last word.
 Subtlety